-Edinburgh DataShare is an online digital repository of multi-disciplinary research datasets produced at the University of Edinburgh, hosted by Data Library in Information Services.
+Edinburgh DataShare is an online digital repository of multi-disciplinary research datasets produced at the University of Edinburgh, supported and administered by the Research Data Support team within Information Services.
 It is designed to be scalable and highly resilient.
 It is available from the University website, at:

 Depositors may include current and retired University staff, University visitors or collaborators associated with a University research project, enrolled postgraduate students, or undergraduate students approved as depositors to a collection by their supervisor.

 - Register for the service using their University login.

 - Request new collections to be established within the repository.

 - Be given a range of privileges to administer Collections, including giving other registered users deposit permissions, and moderating submissions, under special circumstances.

 - Upload data files, including documentation and multiple formats.
 Submit each dataset or item with descriptive metadata, subject to quality control.
 Larger or more complex deposits consisting of many datasets may be ingested by arranging batch import.

 - Embargo the availability of a data item until a future date or indefinitely.
 Metadata remains publicly viewable, and the system allows the depositor to accept or decline public requests to access data under embargo.

 - Request withdrawal of a data item from public view or supersede it with a newer version.
 A public metadata landing page will remain.

 - Use the citation and permanent identifier generated by the repository to cite the dataset or data item in published papers.